Channels

 async fn stage2(input, output) {

-for await parsed in input {
+async for parsed in input {

 await output.send(transform(parsed))